sandialabs/toyplot/docs/embedding.rst

 Documentation
 -------------

-Similarly, you can convert your notebook to restructured text (the markup of choice for most Python documentation):
+Similarly, you can convert a Jupyter notebook to restructured text (the markup of choice for most Python documentation):

 ::

     $ ipython nbconvert --to rst mynotebook.ipynb --output mynotebook.rst

-and the HTML Toyplot figures will be embedded in the restructured text and remain fully-interactive in the generated docs.
-This, by the way, is how most of the Toyplot documentation is written, including the page that you're reading - we author examples using Jupyter notebooks, which are converted to .rst files, then compiled into HTML documentation using `Sphinx <http://sphinx-doc.org>`_:
+and the HTML + Javascript Toyplot figures will be embedded in the restructured text and remain fully-interactive in the generated docs.
+This, by the way, is how much of the Toyplot documentation you're reading right now is written - we author examples using Jupyter notebooks, which are converted to .rst files, then compiled into HTML documentation using `Sphinx <http://sphinx-doc.org>`_: